LotusLotus

 Kāśyapa asked the Buddha, "Why do sentient beings not have an ending?"

-The Buddha told Kāśyapa, "The ending of sentient beings would mean decrease [in number].
+The Buddha told Kāśyapa, “The ending of sentient beings would mean decrease [in number].
 Then this sūtra would be meaningless.
-Therefore, Kāśyapa, Buddha-Bhagavāns, after parinirvāṇa, are eternally abiding.
-Because of this meaning, Buddha-Bhagavāns, having entered parinirvāṇa, are never extinct."
+Therefore, Kāśyapa, Buddha-Bhagavāns after parinirvāṇa are eternally abiding.
+Because of this meaning, Buddha-Bhagavāns, having entered parinirvāṇa, are never extinct.”

-Kāśyapa asked the Buddha, "Why do Buddha-Bhagavāns enter parinirvāṇa without being in ultimate extinction?"
+Kāśyapa asked the Buddha, “Why do Buddha-Bhagavāns enter parinirvāṇa, but are not ultimately extinct?”

 Fascicle 2 (of 2)

-"Kāśyapa, in the northern continent of Uttarakuru, food grows naturally, and it never diminishes as the multitudes continue to partake of it.
+“Kāśyapa, on Uttarakuru, the northern continent, food grows naturally, and it never diminishes as the multitudes continue to partake of it.
 Why?
-The people there, in their entire lives, never have thoughts of belongings, stinginess, or greed.
-Likewise, Kāśyapa, here in this southern continent of Jambudvīpa, if, among the bhikṣus, bhikṣuṇīs, upāsakas, and upāsikās, there are those who, having acquired this profound sūtra, read and recite it, copy and uphold it, thoroughly penetrate it, and widely pronounce it to others, never maligning it or feeling bored or doubtful, they will always naturally receive, by virtue of the Buddha's spiritual power, offerings to their satisfaction.
-Until their attainment of bodhi, the offerings will be without any shortage, continuing endlessly, except in the case of those who have firm karmic retributions.
-If bhikṣus observe their precepts without being slack, for their entire lives, gods and spirits will serve them and make offerings.
-If they can refrain from thinking even one maligning thought of this profound sūtra, they will gain knowledge of the Tathāgata store and of the eternal abiding of the Tathāgata, and they will often see Buddhas, be close to them, and make offerings to them.
+Because the people there, in their entire lives, never have thoughts of belongings, stinginess, or greed.
+Likewise, Kāśyapa, here on Jambudvīpa, the southern continent, if, among the bhikṣus, bhikṣuṇīs, upāsakas, and upāsikās, there are those who, having acquired this profound sūtra, read and recite it, copy and uphold it, thoroughly penetrate it, and widely pronounce it to others, never maligning it or feeling bored or doubtful, they will always naturally receive, by virtue of Buddhas’ spiritual power, offerings to their satisfaction.
+Until their attainment of bodhi, the offerings will be without any shortage, continuing endlessly, except for those constrained by firm karmic requitals.
+During their entire lives, as long as bhikṣus observe their precepts without being lax, gods and spirits will serve them and make offerings to them.
+If they can refrain from thinking even one maligning thought of this profound sūtra, they will gain knowledge of the Tathāgata store and of the eternal abiding of Tathāgatas, and they will often see Buddhas, be close to them, and make offerings to them.

 Kāśyapa said to the Buddha, "Alas!
 Truly that will be an evil time!"